Taikocuya/SOALE/README.md

 The elements have been significantly rebalanced compared to the original game, which opens up new strategic possibilities.
 Also, your party members now have strengths and weaknesses against specific attributes, which must be considered when choosing the right strategy.
-Each attribute affects one another in certain ways, and you will be able to give greater damages by attacking with the attribute which the enemy is more vulnerable with.
-The effects differ according to the combination of attributes.
 The chart below indicates the effects of attacking with attributes and defending with certain party members.

 | Enemy   | Attack With  | Avoid Attacking | Defend As      | Avoid Defending |